<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 Credibility Should Be Built In.

-No matter what you are offering or asking for, your pitch only carries as much weight as the credibility you establish.
+No matter what you are offering or asking for, your pitch only carries as much weight as the credibility you establish with your audience.

-Providing your name and company isn’t enough to validate your email hitting their inbox.
+Providing your name and company isn’t enough to justify interacting with your email.
 This is especially true if you’re asking the recipient to feature or endorse your content or brand in any way.

-Don’t be afraid to name drop or highlight your successes, but make sure you don’t come across as a braggart.
+Don’t be afraid to name-drop others or highlight your successes, but make sure you don’t come across as a braggart.

 Following Up Should Be a Habit.